repied/repied.github.io/README.md

 # Intro

-These pages are rendered automatically on git push by Github at [repied.github.io](http:\\repied.github.io) by Jekyll.
+These pages are rendered automatically on git push of the `release` branch by Github at [repied.github.io](http:\\repied.github.io).

-The readme is not rendered by Jekyll because there is an index.md file.

 # Jekyll
 Jekyll is a Ruby Gem, it is a static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.

+The readme is not rendered by Jekyll because there is an index.md file.

 ### In a codespace
 Jekyll is installed in the devcontainer.json image.